tob-asco/seeds/tags.md

    - :cool: possible future series or movies
    - :abacus: series or movie pitches
    - :abacus: sequel pitches
+8. `house plants`
+   - :cool: we love plants
+   - :cool: we tend to kill our plants
+   - :abacus: ways to display them
+   - :abacus: ways to keep them alive
+   - :abacus: ways to tell what they need

 ## `HOME - Living`